 “We have unbottled your voice, and its echo has resounded throughout Europe,” Gouraud cabled back to New Jersey.
 Subsequent recordings by George in London are among the oldest surviving recorded sound.

 George’s flashy home at Beulah Hill in South London, Little Menlo, was an all-electric house, the first in England.
 It was a carnival of gadgetry.
 The compound boasted not only the ability to provide lighting, but to clean the Colonel’s boots and scrub his carpets all via electricity.
 When the door to a room was opened, the lights would turn on.
-He kept an electric launch on the River Thames, and he rode a tricycle operated by an electric motor.
-The Colonel had a direct telephone connection to the Crystal Palace, and so was able to listen to live concerts in the comfort of his home.
+He kept an electric launch driven by storage batteries for his boat docked on the River Thames.
+The Colonel rode a tricycle operated by an electric motor.
+He rigged a direct connection to the Crystal Palace, so that he was able to listen to live concerts from the comfort of his home.
 The billiard room was, according to The New York Times, converted into “a combination of a ballroom, theatre, music room, studio, reading room, salle d’armes and hall of science,” and it was here that the haut ton were invited to wonder at Mr. Edison’s latest contrivances.
 Gouraud decorated the house with photographs of Fort Sumter, portraits of Washington, Grant, Lincoln, Robert E. Lee, Stonewall Jackson and Jefferson Davis (hung upside down) and further war stained accoutrements.
 While entertaining, Gouraud typically donned his cavalry uniform and corps badges.

 The Colonel regularly threw “phonograph bacchanalia.”
 Gouraud beguiled all manner of famous names to record into his phonograph for publicity purposes for what he referred to as his “Library of Voices.”
 His intention was to interview a hundred eminent Victorians, hopefully including the Queen herself.
 Gouraud’s favorite technique was to invite an interviewee to dinner, relax him with a sufficiency of wine, and present him with the recording aperture of the phonograph comfortably within reach of his mouth.